top-poop/top-of-the-poops/README.md

 The UK publishes some information about sewage outfalls - here are some scripts to get this information, analyse it, and perhaps publish some interesting findings.

+## Data Reuse and Attribution

+Please re-use our data - We'd appreciate it, if you can,  raise an issue on our issue tracker and let us know about it.

+Derived data is (C) Top-Of-The-Poops - [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), all original data is (C) the original data owner, and is used under appropriate licence

 ## How to use

 You can clone the repo - I use IntelliJ IDEA to make a hot-reloading web page.